semagnum/blint/doc/create.rst

 Create an empty text file, with the file extension ".json", wherever you would like your rules stored.

-See LintRules in :doc:`blint.model` for more details on rule attributes and settings.
+See LintRules in :doc:`model` for more details on rule attributes and settings.

 Using the form
 ------------------------------------